FluxML/Flux.jl/docs/src/getting_started/linear_regression.md

 julia> using Plots
 ```
 ### Generating a dataset
 The data usually comes from the real world, which we will be exploring in the last part of this tutorial, but we don't want to jump straight to the relatively harder part.
 Here we will generate the `x`s of our data points and map them to the respective `y`s using a simple function.
-Remember, each `x` is a feature, and each `y` is the corresponding label.
+Remember, here each `x` is equivalent to a feature, and each `y` is the corresponding label.
 Combining all the `x`s and `y`s would create the complete dataset.

 ```jldoctest linear_regression_simple
 julia> x = hcat(collect(Float32, -3:0.1:3)...);